 If you’re a novelist, you know the feeling.

 My young adult novel The Walk–or The Camino Club (I cannot decide)–has been put to bed.
-I sent it off yesterday.
-Come what may, now.
 It will be what it will be.
 I need to strike that pilgrimage place from my list of obsessions for a spell.
 The Camino itself fully consumed me while writing that novel.
 From watching the movie THE WAY on repeat, to listening to the same movie’s soundtrack on repeat, to reliving my own Camino experience through memories and photographs…I swear I feel like I just got back from Santiago de Compostela today.
 So powerful was the spell it has had on me these past weeks.

 Goodbye Santiago de Compostela.
 I love you so much.
 And I love the characters I created to walk the path towards you too.
 Goodbye Diego, Shania, Manny, Troy, Greg, Claire, Meagan, Gilbert, Kei, Mia, Becky, AND Bastien.
 Buen Camino!

-But there is nothing to do after finishing a novel and submitting it to your agent, but to jump into the next one.
+But there is nothing to do after finishing a novel, but to jump into the next one.
 Whether that be returning to a work in progress or starting something new.
 To dally would be to get out of the habit.
 So, onward.
 Back to the novel I began in Brussels this past May.
-The Epoque of Ethan awaits.
 It needs to be completed.
 Today, I turn the page from Spain and open a new one on Brussels.
 I swear, these settings are consuming me just as much as these characters.

 It is with a heavy heart that I announce my return from Europe.
 Then again, I’m so glad to be back home with loved ones.
 What a pickle, traveling is.
 It’s a strange alternate universe where everything you know drops away as you head for The Great Adventure.